remidinishanth/system_design/unique_id_distributed.md

 Use case Flickr: Ticket servers give us globally (Flickr-wide) unique integers to serve as primary keys in our distributed setup.
 REF: https://code.flickr.net/2010/02/08/ticket-servers-distributed-unique-primary-keys-on-the-cheap/

+GUIDs?
+Given the need for globally unique ids the obvious question is, why not use GUIDs?
+Mostly because GUIDs are big, and they index badly in MySQL.
+One of the ways we keep MySQL fast is we index everything we want to query on, and we only query on indexes.
+So index size is a key consideration.

 ### Single machine/Same machine
 * Incrementing ID --> Larger ID means the user is registered later.
 * What if system goes down?
 We need to persist the ID which are used, we can do actually store the ID only once per 1000 requests, if system goes in between just increment the stored ID by 1000, so that we always return the unique IDs.